apache/commons-weaver/src/site/markdown/building.md

 under the License.
 -->

-Apache Maven 3 is required to build Apache Commons Weaver.
-Things to know:
+Apache Maven 3 is required to build Apache Commons Weaver, using Java 8.

 ### Site building issues
 Apache Commons Weaver uses the japicmp report for API compatibility reporting.
 This requires that the `package` goal be invoked in the same Maven run as the `site` goal.
-Further, the site generation process runs out of permgen space when built with default JVM settings (on applicable Java versions); the `MAVEN_OPTS environment variable can be used to set `MaxPermSize`. `-XX:MaxPermSize=128m` seems to be adequate on Java 7.